cheery/lever/README.md

 ## Unfinished tasks

+ THE NEXT TASK:
+    The technical documentation has few remaining formats not described.

+ TODO: The technical documentation should describe how the
+       forms end up evaluated.

  TODO: Start exploring the buildup of the inferencer.

- TODO: Add the 'generalize', 'instantiate_type' into the prelude program.
-       export 'unique_coercion' from the runtime.

  TODO: Consider writing a sample program that uses the whole palette
        of methods that are available for strings.